DangerCove/dangercove.com/_posts/2013-11-13-airvlc-v-dot-1-1-dot-1.markdown

 title: "AirVLC v.1.1.1, still better with VLC 2.0.x"
 date: 2013-11-13 13:33
 comments: true
-categories: [apps, airvlc, updates, glow]
+tags: [apps, airvlc, updates, glow]
 ---

 It feels like an update for AirVLC has been overdue.
 Even though it's been working very well for me and even made the transition to Mavericks like it was nothing.